FireCubeStudios/StartStrikesBack/README.md

   ### Source code notes
-  - The app is not fully open source yet.
+  - The app is not fully open source yet due to tight coupling with another unannounced project.
 The full source code will be released before v1 is out.

 <hr>